pizza/MaterialTabs/README.md

          PagerSlidingTabStrip tabs = (PagerSlidingTabStrip) findViewById(R.id.tabs);
          tabs.setViewPager(pager);

+  5. If your adapter implements the interface `CustomTabProvider` you can past you custom tab view/s.
+     In case the the view returned contains the id `R.id.tab_title`, this view should be a `Textview`  and will be used to placed the title.

+     Otherwise the default tab will be use (That's a TextView with id `R.id.tab_title`)

   4. *(Optional)* If you use an `OnPageChangeListener` with your view pager you should set it in the widget rather than on the pager directly.

          // continued from above
          tabs.setOnPageChangeListener(mPageChangeListener);

 # Customization